ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge2.md

 ### Installing certificates and activating the vEdge

 1. Type `vshell` and  enter `scp admin@192.168.0.6:ROOTCA.pem .` to copy the ROOTCA.pem certificate to the vEdge.
-Commands can be copy-pasted now since we have SSH'd in to the vEdge (there is a dot at the end of the scp command)
+Commands can be copy-pasted now since we have SSH'd in to the vEdge (there is a dot at the end of the scp command).
+Enter `yes` when prompted and enter the password of vManage (i.e. admin)
     ```
     vshell
     scp admin@192.168.0.6:ROOTCA.pem .
-    exit
     ```
 2. Go to the vManage GUI (https://192.168.0.6) and log in, if logged out.
 Navigate to **Configuration -> Devices** (from the left-hand side, click on the cog wheel to access the configuration options)